 Flood insurance is provided by the federal government through the NFIP.
 The policies that are sold by insurance companies are usually NFIP policies sold through the Write Your Own (“WYO”) program.
 This is done to make it easier to purchase flood policies through local insurance agents.
-However, even though the policies are purchased through the insurance companies, they are NFIP policies.
+However, even though these policies are purchased through the insurance companies, they are NFIP policies.
 Claims are handled by NFIP adjusters and by insurance company adjusters that are certified by the NFIP to handle flood claims.
-Questions and complaints can be referred to the NFIP at 1-888-225-5356.
+Questions and complaints can be referred to the NFIP at 1-877-336-2627.
 Some insurance companies may also offer flood coverage other than the NFIP policy.
+These private flood insurance policies often offer more comprehensive coverage than NFIP policies.
 You should check with your agent or company to see if such alternative flood coverage is available, and to compare the coverage(s) offered to determine the best coverage for your needs.

 Q 9.51 – How can I obtain insurance coverage to protect my home and contents from damage caused by flooding?